 Another important reason Succession has captured imaginations across the world lies in its ability to bring humor to these gripping story-lines.
 Described as a comedy-drama, the show expertly blends hilarious quips and moments with the darker side of the Roy family’s power-play and this blend not only adds variety, but another point of difference to the wealth-focused drama.

-If you’re not already intrigued to watch the Roy family’s schemes unfold in Succession then catching up on all the dramatic reveals, lies and manipulations from seasons 1 and 2 are sure to have you eager for more.
-The matter of where to watch Succession online depends on where you live, as for those living in the US, HBO Max is the place to turn.
-Here you can check out all 20 of the Emmy-award winning show’s earliest episodes and see the Roy family’s journey to maintain their hold over the media world from the very beginning.
+If you’re not already intrigued to watch the Roy family’s schemes unfold in Succession then catching up on all the dramatic reveals, lies and manipulations from seasons 1-3 are sure to have you eager for the future season 4.
+The matter of where to watch Succession online depends on where you live, as for those living in the US, HBO Max (opens in new tab) is the place to turn.
+Here you can check out all of the Emmy-award winning show’s episodes and see the Roy family’s journey to maintain their hold over the media world from the very beginning.

 For anyone in the UK, Succession seasons 1 and 2 are available to watch via Now TV (opens in new tab) when you sign up to their Entertainment Pass for £9.99 a month.
 And if you’re not sure that Now TV is for you, they offer a 7 day free trial so that you can see what the platform has to offer before taking the plunge.

-Now you know what Succession is, there's never been a better time to binge-watch your way through all the past episodes as you wait for season 3 to continue.
+Now you know what Succession is, there's never been a better time to binge-watch your way through all the past episodes as you wait for season 4 to land!